Code-Institute-Submissions/alex-1134-recipes_MayResub/README.md

   In order to make sure that everything works fine on the website a series of tests was conducted:

-   * Every picture in both games was clicked on to make sure it works
+   * Every link in both Logged In / Logged Out option was checked
+   * Recipes were added
-   * Every picture in both games was double-clicked on to make sure that id does not hide back
+   * Every link on the page was clicked on to make sure they work
-   * As many pictures as possible were quickly clicked on to make sure that no more than two photos could be visible at the same time
-   * All hyperlinks were also checked

    All tests were passed.

 ### Existing Bugs

+There is a problem with adding recipes which is connected to Materialize - to add steps in Add Recipe, you have to click on "Add" in order to be able to fill in spaces.

 ### Problems

+Testing the HTML showed many errors, but their nature was like using " {} " so I ignored them since the app is working well on all devices and testing environments.

 ## Deployment

   The website was deployed on Heroku.
-In order to do so, I logged into my GitHub account, found the repository (memory_game_milestone) and followed the deployment steps.
+In order to do so, I logged into my GitHub account, found the repository and then connected my GitHub account to my Heroku account and deployed it from there

   In order to clone this project and run it locally:
    * log into GitHub account (using Chrome)